Brilacidin is Innovation's lead drug candidate in its defensin-mimetic franchise.

 Modeled after Host Defense Proteins (HDPs), the “front-line” of defense in the body's innate immune system, it is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing the likelihood of drug resistance developing.
 Just as importantly, Brilacidin functions in a robust immunomodulatory capacity, lessening inflammation and promoting healing.

 Innovation is evaluating Brilacidin, under Fast Track designation, in a Phase 2 clinical trial as an oral rinse to attenuate Oral Mucositis in patients with Head and Neck Cancer who have received chemoradiation.
-Topline study results indicate Brilacidin has a high potential for preventative treatment, as evidenced by a clear reduction of severe OM (SOM) among patients on Brilacidin as compared to those on placebo.
+Topline study results indicate Brilacidin has a high potential for preventative treatment, as evidenced by a clear reduction of Severe OM (SOM) among patients on Brilacidin as compared to those on placebo.
 Additional secondary endpoint analysis, showing Brilacidin delayed the onset as well as reduced the duration of SOM, supports the drug candidate's therapeutic effect.
 The Company and the U.S. Food and Drug Administration (FDA) have completed an End-of-Phase 2 meeting.
 Both parties agreed to an acceptable Brilacidin Phase 3 development pathway.
 The total Brilacidin oral mucositis market opportunity in HNC annually in the U.S. and Europe is estimated to be approximately $600 million to $1.2 billion.

 Innovation also is testing Brilacidin, administered with water in an enema, in patients with Ulcerative Proctitis/Ulcerative Proctosigmoiditis (UP/UPS) — a type of Ulcerative Colitis (UC), and, like Crohn's Disease, an Inflammatory Bowel Disease (IBD) — in a proof-of-concept Phase 2 clinical trial.
 Topline findings support Brilacidin as a novel, non-corticosteriod, non-biologic IBD treatment, with a majority of patients treated achieving induction of clinical remission.
 Formulation development plans include foam and/or gel for the treatment of UP/UPS and oral tablets for the treatment of UC and Crohn's.
 Of note, the academic literature suggests a defensin/mucin deficiency in IBD, impacting the mucosal immune system, indicating Brilacidin may have a compensatory effect in this regard.